 Little penguins are found along the southern and southeastern coasts of Australia, as well as along coastal Tazmania and New Zealand.
 These birds do not migrate, but vagrant sightings are occasionally reported in South Africa and Chile, presumably after these birds may have been forced far from their range by storms.

 The smallest of the penguin species has the loudest voice and biggest vocabulary, with a variety of brays, barks, croons, grunts, and beeps in their repertoire.
 Adults can be quite noisy, but chicks generally only use a high-pitched beeping call to attract attention and encourage more feeding.

 These penguins are often characterized as nocturnal, but in fact, they are active throughout the day at sea as they forage.
 Sightings are only common in twilight hours, however, as these penguins are very predictable when leaving and returning to their nesting sites and roosting areas, making late evening or nighttime sightings more frequent.

-Little penguins are somewhat gregarious and forage in groups.
+Little penguins are somewhat gregarious and are often seen in groups.
 As smaller birds, their dives are generally shallow, typically less than 60 feet deep, though dives up to 100 feet deep have been recorded.